kaplayjs/kaplay-site/src/content/guides/getting_started/installation.md

 $ esbuild game.js --bundle > build.js
 ```

-and it'll find the Kaboom package and include it in the built `build.js`, include `build.js` in your HTML and you're good to go.
+and it'll find the KAPLAY package and include it in the built `build.js`, include `build.js` in your HTML and you're good to go.
 Feel free to automate this process.

 ## Loading Assets